Transportation Department COVID-19 updates

 Temporary parking changes

-To address the transportation needs of residents, healthcare providers, and businesses during the ongoing COVID-19 public health emergency, Mayor Walsh and the Boston Transportation Department (BTD) updated enforcement regulations and transportation services.
+To address the transportation needs of residents, healthcare providers, and businesses during the ongoing COVID-19 public health emergency, the Boston Transportation Department (BTD) updated enforcement regulations and transportation services.

 - Beginning Monday, March 1, street sweeping will resume in the North End, South End and Beacon Hill, and will resume citywide on April 1.
 Street sweeping ticketing enforcement will also resume on those dates respectively, and vehicles in violation will be subject to towing.
 Learn more about the street sweeping update.